Teoscar Hernández Player Props: Mariners vs. Yankees

 Teoscar Hernández At The Plate

-- Hernandez has six doubles, a triple, nine home runs and seven walks while batting .233.
+- Hernandez has seven doubles, a triple, nine home runs and eight walks while hitting .234.

+- Hernandez enters this game on a four-game hitting streak.
+Over the course of his last outings, he's hitting .200.

-- Hernandez has reached base via a hit in 35 games this season (of 54 played), and had multiple hits in 13 of those games.
+- Hernandez has picked up a hit in 65.5% of his 55 games this season, with multiple hits in 23.6% of those games.

-- Hernandez has driven home a run in 19 games this year (35.2%), including more than one RBI in 11.1% of his games and producing three or more of his team's runs on one occasion..
+- In 36.4% of his games this season, Hernandez has tallied at least one RBI.
+In six of those games (10.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.